-Monday 6th July was the first time we were allowed to travel more than 5 miles from home in Wales since the week after we moved here in March.
-We took the opportunity to explore the lovely beaches at Aberporth.
+Monday 6th July 2020 was the first time we were allowed to travel more than 5 miles from home in Wales since the week after we moved here in March.
+We were so excited to be visiting Aberporth to explore the lovely beaches.
 It was really quiet with just a few families and surfers.
 So lovely to feel the sea breeze on our faces!
-The drive is very picturesque too and it only took us 40 minutes from the cottages.
+The drive is very picturesque too and it only took us 40 minutes from Red Kite & Woodpecker Cottages.

 Aberporth lies at the southern end of Cardigan Bay about six miles north of Cardigan and ten miles south of New Quay.
 It overlooks two sandy beaches both with European Blue Flag status.